 3. There are no inflexible "rules" for how you should execute your drawing: you can use any two-dimensional representation that you believe is appropriate, which for most of us will be a line drawing of some sort.
 You can use any pen, pencil, markers, crayons, or other drawing mechanisms and render your illustration on virtually any type of paper that renders a legible representation; if you have an artist seeking to escape from within, you can use other sorts of materials or even a three-dimensional medium, but pushing the aesthetic envelope is not required.

 4. Your written explanation should address why you determined that these particular aesthetic elements in your drawing were appropriate.
 This will require you to articulate where your preconceptions of archaeology and physical anthropology came from, which might include high school biology textbooks, popular movies, the Discovery Channel, your daily reading of physical anthropology journals, cave person comic books, attendance at "Land of the Lost" conventions, or whatever.
 Simply try to summarize what you already know about archaeology: it does not matter if it is "wrong," and in almost every case it will contain a fair amount of reliable insight.
 Instead, try to say what you already know about archaeology and the basic sources for this knowledge.
 There is no requirement for how lengthy this written explanation should be, but it is very unlikely you can capture the details of your drawing and your knowledge of archaeology in much less than a written page.
 Explanations cannot be too long, but they can be too short and fail to completely address the question.

-Your completed exercise should include a drawing stapled to a written explanation of the drawing; be certain your name appears on all pages.
+Your completed exercise should include a drawing stapled to a TYPED explanation of the drawing; be certain your name appears on all pages.
 Please execute your archaeologist drawing on a separate page from your typed, double-spaced explanation.
 Exercises that are not typed will be penalized one point.

 If you have any questions about the exercise, please ask in class or email me.